-"Grey zone" is a term used everywhere in security studies, geopolitics, hybrid warfare, corporate strategy.
+"Grey zone" is a term used everywhere : security studies, geopolitics, hybrid warfare, corporate strategy.
 But it has never been rigorously defined.

 Not just a geopolitical doctrine.